scheeloong/scheeloong.github.io/_contents/02-research.md

 For instance, how do we model:
 * Instantaneous Learning: How do we train a model to learn from correct examples?
 Ideas from Mathematical Optimization, Sampling, Variational Inference
 * Delayed Learning: How do we learn by rewards and punishment?
-Ideas from Animal Learning, Reinforcement Learning
+Ideas from Animal Learning, Reinforcement Learning, Adaptive Control Theory
 * Credit Assignment: After we finally succeed, how do we assign credit to which path along our success was more important for our success?
 * Inference: How do we calculate probability of events given evidences?
 Ideas from Probabilistic Graphical Models.
 * Planning: How do we plan what to do given our available information?
 Ideas from Markov Decision Processes, Decision Trees.